 Cost to Serve:

-- Empower decision makers, increase client contribution margin: Providing a clear understanding of costs and performance at client level, enabling decision makers to adjust service models effective
+- Empower decision makers, increase client contribution margin: Providing a clear understanding of costs and performance at client level, enabling decision makers to adjust service models effectively

-- Decrease costs: Identifying negative margin clients and main “offenders” cost lines, implementing targeted actions
+- Decrease costs: Identifying negative margin clients and main “offender” cost lines, implementing targeted actions

-- Improve product mix strategy: Using granular cost information to optimize product mix and drive efficiency
+- Refine product mix strategy: Using granular cost information to optimize product mix and drive efficiency

-- More effective decision making: Deeper understanding of value-adding activities, improving efficiency and quality of decisions
+- Improve decision-making: Deeper understanding of value-adding activities, improving efficiency and quality of decisions

 - Minimize distortions in product costing: Removal of arbitrary allocations of indirect costs

 - Increase efficiency in business processes: Knowledge of the true cost of a product or service, and visibility of specific drivers